New Jersey Commercial Lease CAM Audit Rights [2026 Guide]

 New Jersey courts apply plain language contract interpretation to commercial leases.
 An unambiguous exclusion is enforced as written.
 If the lease excludes capital improvements from the CAM pool and the landlord includes a roof replacement, the exclusion governs.

 New Jersey also recognizes the account stated doctrine in commercial contexts.
 Regular payment of reconciliation statements without written objection can strengthen a landlord's argument that the account has been settled.
-The counter: send a written reservation of rights each year, by certified mail, stating that you are reviewing the reconciliation and reserve all dispute rights.
+Counter-strategy: send a written reservation of rights each year, by certified mail, stating that you are reviewing the reconciliation and reserve all dispute rights.
 One paragraph is enough.
 Do this every year, regardless of whether you have completed an audit.

 New Jersey courts enforce lease-defined dispute windows as contractual conditions.
 A 60-day or 90-day dispute window in the lease operates as a condition precedent to exercising dispute rights for that year.
 The six-year statutory period does not override a contractual condition that you missed.

 Many New Jersey shopping centers are anchored by grocers (ShopRite, Stop & Shop, Whole Foods), home improvement stores (Home Depot, Lowe's), or other big-box retailers who have negotiated separate tax parcels, direct billing from the municipality, or exclusion from the CAM tax pool.
-When these anchors are excluded from the CAM pool denominator but their square footage is still part of the property being taxed, the remaining in-line tenants bear a disproportionate share of the property tax burden.
+When these anchors are excluded from the CAM pool denominator but their square footage is still part of the property being taxed, remaining in-line tenants bear a disproportionate share of the property tax burden.

-The overcharge mechanism: the total property on which the landlord pays taxes is 120,000 SF.
-The anchor occupies 50,000 SF but is excluded from the CAM denominator.
+Overcharge mechanism: the total property on which the landlord pays taxes is 120,000 SF.
+An anchor occupies 50,000 SF but is excluded from the CAM denominator.
 The CAM tax pool is allocated across 70,000 SF of in-line tenant space.
 An in-line tenant occupying 2,500 SF receives a stated share of 2.1 percent (2,500/120,000), but the landlord applies a share of 3.6 percent (2,500/70,000).
-On a $600,000 property tax bill, that difference is $9,000 per year for this tenant.
+On a $600,000 property tax bill, that difference is $9,000 per year for one tenant.

 CAMAudit detects this under Rule 4 (Pro-Rata Share Error) by comparing the stated GLA denominator in the reconciliation to the actual total GLA including anchor spaces.